costantinoschi/debt-financing-optimization-model/README.md

 ## Example Output

 Upon running the script, you will see an output file like:

-    ```bash
+Optimal Debt Structure:

-    Optimal Debt Structure: {'senior': 1234567.89, 'mezzanine': 987654.32}
+     {'senior': 1234567.89, 'mezzanine': 987654.32}

    (The numbers are illustrative and will vary based on your inputs)

 ## Customization
 Modify `cash_flows` and `interest_rate`s in `debt_model.py` to reflect your specific scenario.